Suicide methods: Gun control

 The United States has both the highest number of suicides and firearms in circulation in a developed country, and when gun ownership rises so too does suicide involving the use of a firearm.
 A 2004 report by the National Academy of Sciences found an association between estimated household firearm ownership and gun suicide rates, though a study by two Harvard researchers did not find a statistically significant association between household firearms and gun suicide rates, except in the suicides of children aged 5–14.
 Another study found that gun prevalence rates were positively associated with suicide rates among people aged 15 to 24, and 65 to 84, but not among those aged 25 to 64.
-Case-control studies conducted in the United States have consistently shown an association between guns in the home and increased suicide risk, especially for loaded guns in the home.
+Access to firearms is associated with a higher risk of suicide, especially for people keeping loaded guns in the home.
 Numerous ecological and time series studies have also shown a positive association between gun ownership rates and suicide rates.
 This association tends to only exist for firearm-related and overall suicides, not for non-firearm suicides.
-A 2013 review found that studies consistently found a relationship between gun ownership and gun-related suicides, with few exceptions.
+Studies consistently find a relationship between gun ownership and gun-related suicides, with few exceptions.
 A 2016 study found a positive association between gun ownership and both gun-related and overall suicides among men, but not among women; gun ownership was only strongly associated with gun-related suicides among women.
 During the 1980s and early 1990s, there was a strong upward trend in adolescent suicides with a gun, as well as a sharp overall increase in suicides among those age 75 and over.
-A 2014 systematic review and meta-analysis found that access to firearms was associated with a higher risk of suicide.

-A 2006 study found an accelerated decline in firearm-related suicides in Australia after the introduction of nationwide gun control.
+Firearm-related suicides declined in Australia after the introduction of nationwide gun control.
 The same study found no evidence of substitution to other methods.
-Multiple studies in Canada found that gun suicides declined after gun control, but other methods rose, leading to no change in the overall rates.
+In Canada, gun suicides declined after gun control, but other methods rose, leading to no change in the overall rates.
 Similarly, in New Zealand, gun suicides declined after more legislation, but overall suicide rates did not change; this might be due to the highly stringent firearm storage laws and very low prevalence of handgun ownership in New Zealand.
 A study about Canada found no significant correlations between provincial firearm ownership and overall provincial suicide rates.